MrBiggles13/seafile/README.md

 ## Notes
 - This is designed for a "no inbound ports" zero-trust deployment.
 No ports are published by default.
 This deployment is using cloudflared.
 - Alerts are evaluated in Prometheus.
 You can integrate Alertmanager later (recommended).
+- To use the latest Seafile Pro docker image, you need to login to Seafile's private repository and pull the Seafile image `docker login docker.seadrive.org`

 ## Security posture (high level)
 - Drop Linux capabilities, enable `no-new-privileges`